The Problem With Criticizing Emma Watson and Justin Trudeau's Feminism

 Later in that speech, Watson freely and openly expressed how issues of gender inequality have personally affected her.
 For example she expressed that she has been overtly and continually sexualized by certain aspects of the media from a very early age.
 She has also mentioned in other interviews that she has been stalked and “slapped on the arse when walking out of a room,” and explained how this is not unique to her, but that it has happened to friends of hers.
 In doing so, she has demonstrated that we must think outside of a black and white analysis of privilege.
 Just because Watson is rich and famous, and therefore has greater personal agency and privileges than others, doesn't mean she hasn’t experienced issues of inequality that women face every day.
 Consider this: Her position of privilege may in fact be an advantage.
 She has an incredible platform from which to spread this message and raise awareness.

 Ultimately, Watson and Trudeau have both done much to convincingly demonstrate that they are deeply compassionate people who are vitally socially aware, suited with an amour of confidence and determination, and fueled by an evident burning desire to use their platforms as tools for positive change.
 Rather than cynically assume they must have ulterior motives or are ill-suited to create change, and to critique them, perhaps we’d be better off acknowledging and appreciating their displays of integrity — qualities that are quite rare among celebrities and politicians alike — in the hopes that more public figures will follow in their paths.

-More articles in WMC FBomb by Category: Feminism, Media, Misogyny, Politics
+More articles by Category: Feminism, Media, Misogyny, Politics

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, Gender bias, Women's leadership, Social media, Film, Male Allies, Television
+More articles by Tag: Activism and advocacy, Sexism, Gender bias, Women's leadership, Social media, Film, Male Allies, Television